 ‘However mundane or however ordinary a person an operatic character is, under the scrutiny of music they are going to become something interesting; ordinariness is, after all, what a lot of us are, but we are also all slightly special.’

 AH: interviewed in The Weekend Australian

-The copyright in Amanda’s work is either owned by her or by their relevant publisher; it is illegal to perform them (in whole or in part) without permission.
+The copyright in Amanda’s work is either owned by her or by their relevant publisher; it is illegal to perform any of them (in whole or in part) without prior permission.

 For all enquiries, commissions and permissions please use the contact tab.